jfabello/gc-platform-api-client/docs/classes/architect-api.md

 #### Description

 This returns emergency groups consisting of name and division.
-If one or more IDs are specified, the search will fetch flow outcomes that match the given ID(s) and not use any additional supplied query parameters in the search.
+If one or more IDs are specified, the search will fetch emergency groups that match the given ID(s) and not use any additional supplied query parameters in the search.

 #### Endpoint